 - A. Basis of Accounting The accompanying financial statements of CPC have been prepared on the accrual basis of accounting.
 CPC adheres to accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The accompanying financial statements include the Parent Only financial statements for CPC as of and for the year ended June 30, 2021. - B. Basis of Presentation CPC maintains its net assets under the following two classes: - a.
-Net assets without donor restrictions includes funds having no restriction as to use or purpose imposed by donors.
+The accompanying financial statements include the Parent Only financial statements for CPC as of and for the years ended June 30, 2022 and 2021. - B. Basis of Presentation CPC maintains its net assets under the following two classes: - Net assets without donor restrictions includes funds having no restriction as to use or purpose imposed by donors.
 It represents resources available for support of CPC's operations.
 Board designated net assets consist of net assets whose use has been designated by the Board for Community Services Program (Note 10A) - b.
 Net assets with donor restrictions represents assets that are subject to donor-imposed stipulations.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions. - C. Cash and Cash Equivalents Cash and cash equivalents include all cash balances held in bank accounts and other highly liquid debt instruments with maturities of three months or less at the time of purchase that can be used for operating purpose. - D. Government Grants and Contracts CPC derives its revenue from, among other sources, cost reimbursement contracts with government agencies which are recognized as revenue as those costs are incurred and the revenue is earned.
-Advances received on government grants are recorded as a liability until the expenses are incurred, at which time revenue is recognized.
-Cost reimbursement type government grants are accounted for under Accounting Standards Update ("ASU") 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+Net assets with donor restrictions also include net assets restricted perpetually by the donor. - C. Cash, Cash Equivalents and Restricted Cash Cash and cash equivalents include all cash balances held in bank accounts and other highly liquid debt instruments with maturities of three months or less at the time of purchase that can be used for operating purposes.
+Restricted cash of \$18,325,346 consists of grants received from Hong Ning LLC that are restricted to building maintenance needs of Hong Ning LLC or HDFC resident social services needs and are subject to HPD approval on drawdown.
+The overall increase in cash, cash equivalents and restricted cash resulted from \$40,223,453 transferred to CPC from Hong Ning LLC in the form of a related party grant (Note 14).